×

 Sérgio Moreira is a psychologist with extensive experience in applying Social Psychology to improve Social Performance and Project-Community relations.

-He as worked in new development projects in the energy production, transportation, and extractive industries.
-He co-developed CIG’s social performance competency development instrument SPGrow360.
-He is an invited assistant professor at Nova SBE where he teaches Research Methods and Data Analysis applied to social sciences.
+He has worked in diverse development projects spanning the energy production, transportation, and extractive industries.
+Sergio co-developed CIG’s social performance competency development instrument SPGrow360, and is an invited assistant professor at Nova SBE, where he teaches Research Methods and Data Analysis applied to social sciences.

-He has published his work in outlets as Frontiers in Psychology, Impact Assessment and Project Appraisal, and The Extractive Industries and Society, with the most recent work resulting from collaborations with Frank Vanclay and Ana Maria Esteves.
-Sergio is from Portugal and currently lives in a small village close to Lisbon.
+Sergio’s published work is in Frontiers in Psychology, Impact Assessment and Project Appraisal, and The Extractive Industries and Society, with the most recent work resulting from collaborations with CIG’s Frank Vanclay and Ana Maria Esteves.
+Sergio is from Portugal and currently lives in a traditional neighbourhood of Lisbon.

 Luciana Da Silva Castro Souto

-Luciana is a human rights expert with 14 years of experience.
-She has extensive experience in implementing the UN Guiding Principles on Business and Human Rights (UNGPs) and other international standards and principles of social responsibility in the natural resources sector.
+Luciana is a human rights expert with 15 years of experience.
+She is skilled in applying the UN Guiding Principles on Business and Human Rights (UNGPs) and other international standards and principles of social responsibility in the natural resources sector.

 At the start of her career, Luciana spent many years developing and implementing corporate social responsibility initiatives in Latin America and Africa.
-In particular, addressing labour, security risks, relationships with indigenous communities, and resettlement activities in Mozambique, Brazil, Argentina and Chile, among other issues.
+In particular, she has addressed labour, security risks, relationships with indigenous communities, and resettlement activities in Mozambique, Brazil, Argentina and Chile.

-Luciana has a LLM in International Legal Studies from Newcastle University/UK and a bachelor degree in International Relations from the Pontifical Catholic University of Rio de Janeiro/Brazil.
+Luciana has an LLM in International Legal Studies from Newcastle University in the UK, and a bachelor’s degree in International Relations from the Pontifical Catholic University of Rio de Janeiro, Brazil.

 She is a native Portuguese speaker, fluent in English and Spanish, and has basic French.